triflicacid/c-vm/docs/Assembler.md

   - `[abc]`, where `abc` is a string of characters, represents a **register pointer**.
 The string is translated to its corresponsing register offset or, if it is not recognised, will result in an error.

 See `Instructions.md` for a list of all implemeted instructions.

+Comments start with a `;`, with everything after the semi-colon being ignored up until the next line

 ### Numeric Values